ederfranco23/ng-certification/README.md

 # Angular Certification mini-project

-This project as built as a requirement to obtain the (Angular Certification)[https://www.angulartraining.com/angular-certification.html].
+This project as built as a requirement to obtain the [Angular Certification](https://www.angulartraining.com/angular-certification.html).

 ## What is it?

-A simple weather info application, using the (Open Weather Map API)[https://openweathermap.org/api] to show current weather conditions and 5-day forecast of given zipcodes.
+A simple weather info application, using the [Open Weather Map API](https://openweathermap.org/api) to show current weather conditions and 5-day forecast of given zipcodes.

 ## Instructions to run